lefloh/forge-boottheme-plugin/README.md

 * less.js is not working in Chrome using the file:// protocol.
 So use mvn tomcat:run or configure -allow-file-access-from-files.
 * If you update the plugin just will download the newest version of the resource regardless of which version is used.
 No VersionManagement by now!
+* The generated war will not include the less-files and the index.html.
+They are only needed for development.